Jeonbuk Hyundai Motors

-Jeonbuk Hyundai Motors FC (전북 현대 모터스 FC) is a South Korean professional football club based in Jeonju, North Jeolla Province that competes in the K League 1, the top tier of South Korean football.
-Jeonbuk have won the K League a record ten times, including five consecutive titles between 2017 and 2021, and the Korean FA Cup five times.
+Jeonbuk Hyundai Motors FC (전북 현대 모터스 FC), commonly known as Jeonbuk (전북), is a South Korean professional football club based in Jeonju, North Jeolla Province that competes in the K League 1, the top tier of South Korean football.
+Jeonbuk have won the K League a record ten times, including five consecutive titles between 2017 and 2021, and the Korea Cup six times, which is also a joint-record.
 At international level, the club have won the AFC Champions League twice, in 2006 and 2016.
 Jeonbuk have also made two appearances in the FIFA Club World Cup, most recently in the 2016 edition.
 The club's home ground is the Jeonju World Cup Stadium.

 History

 Beginnings

 Jeonbuk Hyundai Motors' predecessor was founded in January 1993 under the name Wansan Pumas.
 Oh Hyung-keun was the founder of the team, the first to be named after its home location in K League history.
 However, they failed to raise enough funds and the club went bankrupt before they could take their place in the K League.
 Many people wanted to keep the club and Bobae Ltd., a local alcohol producer, offered financial support to the club.
 In 1994, they joined the K League after renaming as Chonbuk Buffalo, but ran into financial problems and were dissolved after the final match of the 1994 season.

 In 1994, South Korea was in the campaign to host the 2002 FIFA World Cup, so Hyundai Motors, who was in the process of building Hyundai Jeonju Plant, took over the Buffaloes' players and formed a new club called Chonbuk Dinos on 12 December 1994.
 The K League's official policy is that Chonbuk Buffalo and Chonbuk Dinos (later renaming as Jeonbuk Hyundai Motors) are two different clubs.